olefjaerestad/caniuse/README.md

 Check if you can use a certain CSS or JS feature on your site based on browser usage data from Google Analytics.

 ## Dev
+Duplicate `config/config-example.json` into `config/config.json` and add your info here.
+Remember to delete the comments.

-Duplicate `secrets/ga-service-account-auth-example.json` into `secrets/ga-service-account-auth.json` and add your Analytics Reporting API v4 info here.
+Duplicate `secrets/ga-service-account-auth-example.json` into `secrets/ga-service-account-auth.json` and add your Analytics Reporting API v4 authentication info here.
+Remember to delete the comments.

 `npm i`